Shivwits Band of Paiutes: Pre-European contact

-Beginning of White Settlement
+White settlement

 The Domínguez–Escalante expedition of 1776 was most likely the Shivwits' first contact with Europeans.
 Fur trader Jedediah Smith created a route to California directly through Paiute territory.
 The 19th century brought non-Native trappers, traders, and settlers to the area.
 The newly introduced livestock had a negative effect on the area's delicate ecology.
 Utes and Navajos often captured Paiute women and children and sold them to European-Americans as slaves.

-Spurred by the era of rapid expansion of settlers in the 1850’s in Southern Utah, white settlement of the land marked the end of the Native American sovereignty and traditional lifestyle.
-By 1858, these settlers, predominantly Mormons, permanently settled on Paiute lands in the 1850s, putting an end to the Shivwits' traditional lifestyle.
+Spurred by the era of rapid expansion of settlers in the mid 19th century in Southern Utah, white settlement of the land marked the end of the Native American sovereignty and traditional lifestyle.
+By 1858, these settlers, predominantly Mormons, permanently settled on Paiute lands, putting an end to the Shivwits' traditional lifestyle.
 These settlers colonized many places that the Natives used for foraging, which resulted in many Natives facing problems with starvation.
-New diseases were also introduced to the Native Americans, whose epidemics ultimately killed 90% of some groups, drastically reducing their population.
+New diseases were also introduced to the Native Americans, whose epidemics ultimately killed 90 percent of some groups, drastically reducing their population.
 As a result, many Natives were pressed by the effects of poverty and vulnerability, and often, many women and children would turn to roles of servitude to the new settlers in order to support themselves.

 The settlement of Mormons also had unique assimilating consequences upon the Shivwits through the intensive proselytizing efforts of the Mormon settlers.
-C. R. Savage, travelling with Mormon missionaries, captured the mass baptisms of Shivwits on March 19, 1875 through photography, and his photo has since been famously used to represent the expansion of early white Mormon settlers and their positive and negative impact on Indian society.
-Though uncertain, most reports agree that at least 160 Shivwits were baptized by Mormon missionaries—men, women, and children ages ranging up to 60 years old.
-Within Savage’s historic photograph, is pictured Chief Qui- Tuss, or “Burning Fire,” standing in the water, preparing to be baptized by Bishop Daniel McArthur.
+C. R. Savage, travelling with Mormon missionaries, captured the mass baptisms of Shivwits on March 19, 1875, through photography, and his photo has since been famously used to represent the expansion of early white Mormon settlers and their positive and negative impact on Indian society.
+Though uncertain, most reports agree that at least 160 Shivwits were baptized by Mormon missionaries—men, women, and children up to 60 years old.
+Within Savage's historic photograph, is pictured Chief Qui-Tuss, or “Burning Fire,” standing in the water, preparing to be baptized by Bishop Daniel McArthur.
 As per custom, the chief, who was around fifty years old, was the first to be baptized as an act of respect to the chief, and to also encourage other tribe members to follow his lead.